Hand your agent the whole web — you set the guardrails

-Each guide is answer-shaped: question headings, runnable code, and the economics spelled out.
+Each guide is answer-shaped: question headings, runnable code, and the guardrails and economics spelled out.

 How to give an AI agent a browser